 When you are a father, you are hit daily by a world of challenges and stressful situations.
-Even when you have a wife to help you, fatherhood is the most challenging thing in the world.
-However, it is even more difficult when a man is charging forward alone as a single father.
+Even when you have a wife to help you, fatherhood is challenging.
+However, being a single dad is even more difficult.

 Being a single dad is a serious balancing act.
 The responsibility of parenthood is enormous, and men who are giving their all for their kids should be praised.
-But sometimes it gets tough and lonely.
-We want all singles fathers to know that we appreciate you.
-That’s why we’re here to give you some encouragement.
+But sometimes, it gets tough and lonely.
+We want all single fathers to feel appreciated.
+That’s why we’re here to give you this encouragement.

 For a single dad, time is at a very high premium.
-Work eats up most of it, so task overload can easily swallow what remains.
-Mouths to feed, dishes to clean, clothes to wash, and all the chores and charms of home that need your attention.
+Work eats up most of it, so task overload easily can swallow what remains.
+Mouths to feed, dishes to clean, clothes to wash, and all the chores and charms of a home that needs your attention.
 As a generalization, try not to feel guilty if you leave the dishes in the sink overnight.
-Place the emphasis and importance on being with your children to play, read, or just simply talk.
+Place the emphasis and importance on being with your children to play, read, or simply talk.

 A great many single parents find themselves in financial distress.
 Keep in mind that the thing your kids need most from you is your love and attention.
-After that, separate the true needs from the pile and place top priority on them—things such as food, shelter, and clothing.
-Children don’t always understand why they can’t have everything they desire, but one day they will.
+After that, separate the true needs from the pile and place top priority on those—things such as food, shelter, and clothing.
+Children don’t always understand why they can’t have everything they desire, but one day, they’ll get it.

 It is difficult and challenging being the only adult in the room long term.
 Loneliness, stress, and depression are common for single parents.
 Know that you are not alone.
-There are 1.7 million others in your same boat who are experiencing the same things.
+There are 1.7 million others in the same boat who are experiencing the same things.
 Be sure to take time for yourself to recharge and strengthen your mind.